apache/hive/hcatalog/src/test/e2e/templeton/README.txt

 and webhcat.proxyuser.hue.hosts defined, i.e. 'hue' should be allowed to impersonate 'joe'.
 [Of course, 'hcat' proxyuser should be configured in core-site.xml for the command to succeed.]

 Furthermore, metastore side file based security should be enabled.
+(See https://cwiki.apache.org/confluence/display/Hive/LanguageManual+Authorization#LanguageManualAuthorization-MetastoreServerSecurity for more info)

 To do this 3 properties in hive-site.xml should be configured:
 1) hive.security.metastore.authorization.manager set to
     org.apache.hadoop.hive.ql.security.authorization.StorageBasedAuthorizationProvider
 2) hive.security.metastore.authenticator.manager set to